 Maybe it’s because by March 2015 Boris will be fully focused on becoming an MP that he doesn’t care.
 Whatever the reason we urgently need to see action to put the scheme back on track to deliver the affordable housing London so desperately needs, as ultimately it will be Londoners not the Mayor who suffer.

 Tom Copley is London Assembly Labour Group spokesperson on housingLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.